-The Maine Department of Labor continues its careful review of all claims as it investigates unemployment imposter fraud.
+The Maine Department of Labor continues its careful review of all claims as it investigates unemployment imposter fraud, per the news release.

-During the week ending September 19, the Department cancelled about 730 initial claims and three weekly certifications that were determined to be fraudulent.
+During the week ending September 26, the Department canceled about 23,600 initial claims and one weekly certification determined to be fraudulent.

 Unemployment imposter fraud is when a person's Personally Identifiable Information, or PII, is stolen and used illegally to apply for unemployment benefits.
 Maine is one of many U.S. states working in close collaboration with state and federal law enforcement and regulatory agencies to investigate and prevent it.

 The U.S. Department of Justice has put out an Unemployment Insurance Consumer Fraud Protection Guide with information on unemployment fraud and what to do if you believe your information has been used to file a fraudulent claim.